Why You Should Track Analytics Long Term and How to Do It Effectively

 Benchmark with test sets

-Test sets are a great way to determine where individual athletes are today, so you can have a benchmark to gauge progress against.
+Implementing test sets are a great way to determine where individual athletes are today, so you can have a benchmark to gauge progress against.
 You can run these sets on a semi-regular basis to track changes in metrics, as well as overall performance, over time.
-Check out this blog post to learn more about implementing test sets.

 When you’ve just started using TritonWear, we recommend selecting focal metrics to measure progress.
 But over time, you can slowly incorporate other metrics in your analysis to have a wider view of overall performance.